LinkNacional/integration-rede-for-woocommerce/README.txt

 = 3.2.0 = *2024/08/06*
 * Addition of Rede PRO settings as read-only;
-* Script fix to remove checkout loading.
+* Add setting to load the infinite loading fix script.

 = 3.1.3 = *2024/07/30*
 * Improvement in script loading;